UK Minimum Wage Rate Per Hour for Part Time Jobs 2025

 Meridean Overseas

-In this comprehensive guide, we will delve into the UK minimum wage per hour 2024, its current rates, and how it impacts Indian students studying in the UK.
+In this complete guide, we have uncovered the UK minimum wage rate per hour, 2024, its current rates, and how it impacts Indian students studying in the UK.
 Moreover, we will also brief the work eligibility criteria, restrictions, and regulations for Indian Students so that they can make their life smoother while studying in the UK.

-The minimum wage in UK is the legal minimum amount that employers must pay their workers per hour.
-It is a protective measure to ensure fair compensation for employees, including international students.
+The minimum wage UK is the lawful minimum wage employers must pay their staff members per hour.
+It is a protective measure to ensure fair compensation for employees, including Indian students.

 Age Group (yrs)